Vienna to Salzburg by train Vienna to Salzburg by train

 Here’s a quick look at travel times by train type:

-With 38 trains running daily from early morning to late evening, scheduling is flexible.
-The first train departs Vienna at 5:04 AM, while the last leaves at 11:28 PM.
+With approximately 59 trains running daily from early morning to late evening, scheduling is flexible.
+Trains depart every hour or more frequently, including night departures for those traveling late.
+The first train departs Vienna at 5:04 AM, while the last train leaves between 11:28 PM and 11:35 PM.
 Morning hours are particularly busy, offering 15 departures before noon.
 Along the way, you’ll enjoy a smooth ride and plenty of picturesque views.

 Stops and Views